MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/application-setup-and-connect.md

 ## Connect using router strings

-SAP Router is an SAP program that acts as an intermediate station (proxy) in a network connection between SAP systems, or between SAP systems and external networks.
+SAP router is an SAP program that acts as an intermediate station (proxy) in a network connection between SAP systems, or between SAP systems and external networks.
 SAP router controls the access to your network, and, as such, is a useful enhancement to an existing firewall system (port filter).
 Figuratively, the firewall forms an impenetrable "wall" around your network.
 However, since some connections need to penetrate this wall, a "gate" has to be made in the firewall.
 SAP router assumes control of this gate.
 In short, SAP router provides you with the means of controlling access to your SAP system.

 ## Router strings in Power Query